markusschmitz53/sars2020/README.md

 I took a lot of inspiration from [this great tutorial](https://observablehq.com/@niamleeson/how-to-render-geojson-on-babylon-js) by Jay Kim and [this one](https://observablehq.com/@sto3psl/map-of-germany-in-d3-js) by Fabian Gündel.

-The keyboard and mouse movement is pretty janky since I just add to the camera target vector without lerping or animation but who cares, right?
+The keyboard and mouse movement is pretty janky since I just add on the camera target vector without lerping or animation but who cares, right?

-There are many things I really would've liked to improve, but it's just a weekend project after all ...
+There are many things I really would've liked to improve, but it's a weekend project after all.
+I would sum it up as a beautiful heap of bodged lines connected by plenty of `setTimeout()` :running:.

 ### Drawing counties